MartinvonBerg/wp_post_map_view_simple/readme.md

     By using [mapview] the retrieved **geoadress** will be stored as updated metadate to your post.

 #### Check Category and Icon Mapping:
 Categories are now defined in a JSON file.
 So it is fully customizable by changing the file.
-The Icon-PNGs are expected in `/Plugin-Folder/images/` Below is the mapping:
+The Icon-PNGs are expected in `/Plugin-Folder/images/` Below is the mapping (which might be changed easily in the settings-file):

 | Tag in Post | Category | Icon |
 |------------|----------|---------------|